OuestFrance-Multimedia/doe-scaffold-infrastructure-terraform/README.md

 # Infos

-This is a n steps creation terraform workflow
+This is a 7 steps creation terraform workflow
   1. Follow the the pre-apply path
   2. terraform apply -target 'module.additi-gitlab'
   3. terraform apply -target 'module.additi-project-factory'